Fliplet/fliplet-marketing-theme/README.md

-# Fliplet Marketing WordPress Theme
+# Best WordPress Themes for Fliplet Marketing
 A WordPress theme for Fliplet's marketing site